-Prerequisites: Child Development 1 and 2
+Prerequisites: Child Development 1 and 2 Lecture: 3 hours

 This course prepares the student to establish and administer an early childhood program.
 Financial aspects of administration, regulations pertaining to administration, and the tools, philosophies, and techniques needed to operate an early childhood program are emphasized.
 The course partially fulfills the licensing requirements for the director.